Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 - Your furnace ignites and heats your home.

-A two-stage furnace has several pressure switches, which allow it to run at various speeds—and use energy more efficiently.
+A two-stage furnace has several pressure switches, which permit it to run at various speeds—and use energy more efficiently.

 What Happens When a Low Pressure Switch Fails